froesecom/tennis-scoring-system/README.md

 - NOTE: _the matchComplete function is not complete_.
 The exercise spec said to only worry about one set.
 This function can be extended to work like real tennis, ie best of 3 or 5 sets

 ### ScoreKeeper
+- knows how to increment points and mark games/sets complete when told
+- doesn't know why it does the things it does

 ### ScoreReporter
 - knows the logic behind reporting on scores